We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 How has coronavirus impacted Apple's share price?

-Since the stock market crash in March caused by coronavirus, Apple's share price has had significant positive movement.
+Since the stock market crash in March caused by coronavirus, Apple's share price has had significant negative movement.

 Apple share priceUse our graph to track the performance of AAPL stocks over time.

 |52-week range||US$52.8225 - US$138.79|